zooba/pymsbuild/README.md

 ```

 The `Prepend` shortcut may be used to reduce the amount of text for
 property values.
 Remember to include the appropriate separator.
+It is
+usually a semicolon.

 ```python
     ...